Xilinx/VVAS/_sources/docs/Embedded/Tutorials/MultiChannelML.rst.txt

 The above command is available in the release package as ``multichannel_ml.sh``.

-Now, let's look into implementating the design and executing using Vitis AI and VVAS.
+Now, let's look into implementing the design and executing using Vitis AI and VVAS.

 *****************